-Factors leading to the creation of impairment losses for financial assets assessed individually in 2010:
+Factors leading to the creation of impairment losses for financial assets assessed individually in 2011:

-- 1. Client was unable to realise its business plan in the agreed time. - 2.
-Client failed to meet the agreed contracting terms and conditions despite the Bank's notices. - 3.
-Client failed to repay the granted loan in a due and timely manner.
+- 1. The client was unable to realise its business plan in the agreed time. - 2.
+The client failed to meet the agreed contracting terms and conditions despite the Bank's notices. - 3.
+The client failed to repay the granted loan in a due and timely manner.